 Why don't you include the photo shoot in your packages?

-You can include the photo shoot as an option, but we'd prefer to leave that to the photographer - you have allocated a specific amount of time for the photo shoot and your photographer needs that time to get the best shots - Most videographers include the photo shoot because that's the time they get the most 'creative' shots', if you look at their examples you'll see lots of those creative shots.
+You can include the photo shoot as an option, but we'd prefer to leave that to the photographer - you have allocated a specific amount of time for the photo shoot and your photographer needs that time to get the best shots - Most videographers include the photo shoot because that's the time they get the most 'creative' shots', if you look at their examples you'll see lots of those 'creative shots'.
 Our examples are all real highlights of actual weddings and include plenty of creative and cinematic shots without faking anything.
 We prefer to film the final preparations at the venue and pre-dinner drinks with your guests to show you what's happening while you're not there.
 If you specifically want the photo shoot covered we'll be happy to add that in - just check with your photographer to see that he has time to cover all the locations with us there.

 Can I choose my own music?

 YES, YOU CAN! - we ask you to list the music you have chosen on the day together with other songs you particularly like and we use that music to complete your wedding video.
-We have an AMCOS - ARIA licence to produce this.
+We have an APRA/AMCOS licence to produce this.
 If you have chosen a song to play while you walk down the aisle or sign the register, that's the song you want to hear when you watch your wedding film!

 ** it's important to note that the sample we produce for online delivery (facebook etc) cannot have your choice of music - we are limited to commercially licenced music.
-If you want your complete wedding highlights online we will create another version with commercially licenced music.
+If you want your complete wedding highlights online we can create another version with commercially licenced music.
 You cannot upload your highlights to social media without infringing copyright.